Scalable and robust regression models for continuous proportional data: Introduction

 As an illustration, we analyze the benthic macroinvertebrate multimetric index (MMI) of US lakes, an index ranging from 0 to 100 (scaled by 0.01 throughout the article) that reflects the condition of lake macroinvertebrate communities \citep{Stoddard2008-fb}.
 We examine association between MMI and lake watershed covariates, and use them to predict MMI at unsampled lakes; see Figure~\ref{fig:mmidata}.
 Since accounting for spatial dependence is highly important in such spatial ecological data \citep{Guelat2018-us}, we fit spatial cobin and micobin regression models with latent Gaussian process random effects.
 We compare the results with those from spatial beta regression, highlighting the robustness and computational advantages provided by Kolmogorov-Gamma augmentation.

 The paper is structured as follows.
 In Section~\ref{sec:2_cobin}, we introduce cobin and micobin regressions, study their properties, and present hierarchical extensions.
 In Section~\ref{sec:3_kg}, we establish the Kolmogorov-Gamma integral identity in Theorem~\ref{thm:kgintidentity}, which could be of independent interest for other models, and describe our Kolmogorov-Gamma augmentation strategy for posterior computation.
-In Section~\ref{sec:4_samplekg}, we develop a highly efficient algorithm to sample Kolmogorov-Gamma random variables.
 In Section~\ref{sec:5_simul} and \ref{sec:6_mmi}, we perform simulation studies to support our claims and present an application example.
-All proofs of theorems are in Appendix~\ref{appendix:proofs} except for Theorem~\ref{thm:kgintidentity}.
+All proofs of theorems are in Supplementary Section~\ref{appendix:proofs}.